 - prepare you for a colonoscopy (a procedure to examine the small bowel) or proctoscopy (a procedure used to examine the anus, rectum, or colon)

 - assess the function of the anal sphincter in cases of fecal incontinence

 - assess the extent of hemorrhoids (swollen veins in the anus)

 - help diagnose appendicitis (inflammation of the appendix)

-The DRE is part of a routine physical examination for both men and women.
-During a gynecological exam, DRE may be used to help doctors check the health of pelvic organs.
-Most women and many men feel only minor discomfort during the procedure.
+A DRE is typically done as part of a routine physical examination for both men and women.
+During a gynecological exam, your doctor may perform a DRE to check the health of your pelvic organs.
+Most men and women feel only minor discomfort during the procedure.
 People with hemorrhoids or anal fissures may experience a small amount of bleeding.

-The DRE is not suitable for directly detecting colon cancer because only a small portion of the lower colon may be accessed by DRE.
-DRE may be used, however, to obtain a stool sample.
-Stool samples may be used to conduct a fecal occult blood test (FOBT).
-A positive result, meaning that blood is present in the stool, may indicate colon cancer or other problems.
-Such blood is not visible to the naked eye.
+A DRE isn’t suitable for detecting colon cancer.
+Only a small portion of the lower colon may be accessed during a DRE.
+However, a DRE may be used to obtain a stool sample.
+If blood is present in the stool, it may indicate colon cancer or other problems.

-The doctor will ask you to attempt to relax as he or she gently inserts a gloved and lubricated finger into your anus.
-The doctor will probe the lower rectum for a few seconds to a minute or longer.
-The doctor may press down on your lower abdomen during the exam.
+Your doctor will ask you to relax before gently inserting a gloved and lubricated finger into your anus.
+Then they’ll probe your lower rectum for a few seconds to a few minutes.
+They may press down on your lower abdomen during the exam.